itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 ## Updatable websites with Bitbucket and CloudCannon

-*This guest post is written by Mike Neumegen, co-founder of CloudCannon.*
+*This guest post is written by Mike Neumegen, co-founder of CloudCannon.
+Mike's passionite about startups, discovering new technologies and web design.*

 Bitbucket provides developers with great workflows for collaborating on software projects.
-So why can't we have these workflows when building websites for non-developers?
+So why can’t we have these workflows when building websites for non-developers?

 What if you could deploy websites straight from Bitbucket?
 What if you could build static websites and have the power of a full blown CMS?
 What if non-developers could update content and have changes pushed back to your Bitbucket repository?